Skip to content

 To engage a broader spectrum of Los Angeles residents, PNA team members set up information booths and tables at events occurring throughout the city, connecting with individuals in familiar and comfortable settings.
 These pop-ups led to spontaneous, meaningful interactions with families, seniors, students, and professionals who might not have known or had the time or ability to attend the PNA open houses.

-Walkshop events held at Griffith Park, Venice Beach, and Earnest E. Debs Regional facilitated inclusive and representative feedback from park users in real time.
+Walkshop events held at Griffith Park, Venice Beach, and Earnest E. Debs Regional Park facilitated inclusive and representative feedback from park users in real time.

 Two women in matching turquoise t-shirts stand side-by-side and smile at the camera.
 They are in front of several posters on easels that provide charts and information about a "Park Needs Assessment."
 In the background are palm trees, a grassy area, and other tents, suggesting a public event at a park or beach.

-Walkshop in Venice Beach brought information about the PNA to community members out in the parks.
+A walkshop in Venice Beach brought information about the PNA to community members out in the parks.

 OLIN, 2025.